DNature/divinehycenth.com/posts/remove-all-unused-css/remove-all-unused-css.md

 <Author />

-### A reference guide on how to remove unused CSS selectors, Minify CSS files and reduce your website's loading time by 70%
+### A reference guide on how to remove unused CSS selectors, Minify CSS files to reduce your website's loading time

 ![Minify Css files](/images/blog/remove-unused-css/remove-unused.jpg)